Best Exercises for Hypertrophy? Expert Opinion, Pro Tips & Examples

 What is hypertrophy?

-Hypertrophy refers to the increase in the size of muscle cells, leading to an increase in muscle mass.
-This is often the goal of individuals engaging in resistance training and bodybuilding.
+Hypertrophy refers to the increase in the size of muscle cells, resulting in greater muscle mass.
+This adaptation is the main goal of most resistance training programs focused on building muscle.

 What are the best exercises for hypertrophy?